newjersey/navigator.business.nj.gov/content/src/fundings/direct-loans.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: New Jersey businesses committed to job creation or retention may be eligible for direct loans through the New Jersey Economic Development Authority (NJEDA) when conventional financing is not available.
+sidebarCardBodyText: New Jersey businesses committed to job creation or retention may be eligible for direct loans through the New Jersey Economic Development Authority (NJEDA) when conventional financing is not available.
 ---